Unitron-Galactic/Tools-Workflows/Terraforming 1/Terraforming.md

 ## F.A.Q.

 #### Why php for the Stitcher?
 This was basically just a small thing I wrote late at night at a fast-paced weekend.
-As php is one of my most uses languages it was used to get this done.
+As php is one of my most used languages it was used to get this done.

 #### MilsGen won’t generate my large Landscape, why?
-A) Make sure the filename contains only ASCII Symbols.
+1. Make sure the filename contains only ASCII Symbols.
 Milsgen does not like whitespaces and funky characters.
-B) Your landscape is too big.
+2. Your landscape is too big.
 MilsGen only generates landscapes up to 832x3168 studs/pixels (A1 to Z99).

 #### My Editor can’t open the large .mpd
-A) Add more RAM
+1. Add more RAM
-B) Optimize your Modules **before** the .mpd stitching for a lesser piece count.
+2. Optimize your Modules **before** the .mpd stitching for a lesser piece count.
-C) Generate lower terrains.
+3. Generate lower terrains.
 Your height may result in a ridiculous piece count.

 #### Can I submit changes to the Stitcher?
 Sure, fork the code and make a request!
 Help is always welcome